SajjadPSavoji/Ngram_Language_Model/README.md

 # word-lever vs Char-level Ngram Language Models

 N-Gram as the most intuitive computational language model can be implemented in the word-level or the char-leverl while having freedom-of-choice in terms of the N variable.
-In this project a fair comparision of uni-gram and bi-gram models in the word and charachter level. <br>
+In this project a fair comparision of uni-gram and bi-gram models in the word and charachter level. <br><br><br>
 ![Ngram gif](https://github.com/SajjadPSavoji/Ngram_Language_Model/blob/main/ezgif.com-gif-maker.gif)
 ## Results